dmaciel123/gloria_flags/README.md

 # GLORIA Flags

 This project provides the R scripts to perform quality flagging on the GLORIA dataset of global inland and coastal remote sensing reflectance spectra.
-The dataset is hosted at PANGAEOA (INSERT DOI) and further details are provided in the accompanying publication:
+The dataset is hosted at PANGAEA Data Publisher for Earth & Environmental Science (https://doi.pangaea.de/10.1594/PANGAEA.948492) and further details are provided in the accompanying publication:
 Lehmann, Gurlin, Pahlevan, et al. FULL CITATION TO FOLLOW

 The flags are described below as per Table 3 (section 'Technical validation') in the above citation.
 The GLORIA quality flags are to alert the user to potential quality issues, but are not meant as a definitive quality judgement.